emran125162/w4/README.md

-display the current date and time
+Display the current date and time